The Walt Disney Company: 1934–1949: Golden Age of Animation, strike, and wartime era

-Shortly before Snow White and the Seven Dwarfs release, work began on the company's next films Pinocchio and Bambi; Bambi was postponed.
-Pinocchio won the Academy Awards for Best Song and Best Score, and was said to have made groundbreaking achievements in animation.
-Pinocchio, however, performed poorly at the box office upon its release on February 23, 1940, because its international releases were prevented due to World War II.
+Shortly before Snow White's release, work began on the company's next features, Pinocchio and Bambi.
+Pinocchio was released in February 1940 while Bambi was postponed.
+Despite Pinocchio's critical acclaim (it won the Academy Awards for Best Song and Best Score and was lauded for groundbreaking achievements in animation), the film performed poorly at the box office, due to World War II affecting the international box office.

-The company's next film Fantasia also performed poorly at the box office but during its production, he company made advancements in cinema technology, inventing Fantasound, an early surround sound system, for the film's soundtrack, making it the first commercial film to be shown in stereo.
-In 1941, Walt Disney Studio experienced a major setback when 300 of its 800 animators, led mainly by one of the company's top animators Art Babbitt, went on strike for five weeks for unionization and higher pay.
-Walt thought the strikers were secretly communists and he fired many of the studios' animators, including some of its best ones.
-Roy Disney tried to persuade the company's main distributors to invest in the studio and to secure more production funds for the studio, which could no longer afford to offset production costs with employee layoffs, but was unsuccessful.
-During the premiere of The Reluctant Dragon (1941), Disney's fourth film, Robert Benchley toured the company's studio; protesters from the strike arrived and the film was $100,000 short of its production cost.
+The company's third feature Fantasia (1940) introduced groundbreaking advancements in cinema technology, chiefly Fantasound, an early surround sound system making it the first commercial film to be shown in stereo.
+However, Fantasia similarly performed poorly at the box office.
+In 1941, the company experienced a major setback when 300 of its 800 animators, led by one of the top animators Art Babbitt, went on strike for 5 weeks for unionization and higher pay.
+Walt Disney publicly accused the strikers of being party to a communist conspiracy and fired many of them, including some of the studio's best.
+Roy unsuccessfully attempted to persuade the company's main distributors to invest in the studio, which could no longer afford to offset production costs with employee layoffs.
+The anthology film The Reluctant Dragon (1941) ran $100,000 short of its production cost, contributing to the studio's financial woes.